Verified Gross Mass (VGM) Guide: SOLAS Compliance for Freight Forwarders

 Before the rule, carriers regularly loaded vessels using weights that shippers had estimated or simply copied from a previous shipment.
 Underdeclared boxes threw off vessel stowage plans and stability calculations.
 Overstacked or misplaced heavy containers contributed to lost boxes overboard, collapsed stacks, chassis failures during trucking, and crane and lashing accidents at the terminal.
 By forcing a single verified number into the booking, SOLAS gave carriers an accurate basis for stowage and stability, and gave terminals a reliable figure for crane and equipment limits.

 SOLAS allows exactly two methods to determine VGM.
 A shipper may use either one, but the method must be approved and the result must be a verified figure, not a guess.
-Many shippers use Method 1 for dense single-commodity loads and Method 2 for mixed consolidations where individual item weights are already known.
+Many shippers use Method 1 for dense single commodity loads and Method 2 for mixed consolidations where individual item weights are already known.

 Both methods land on the same figure: the total verified weight of the loaded box.
 For full container load shipments where you control the entire container, the choice between methods is yours to make.
 If you want a deeper look at how container sizing affects packing and weight planning, see our guide to shipping container dimensions.